-While there are a lot of rides and RE-unions in the calendar, the biggest gathering of Royal Enfield enthusiast is, of course, the Rider Mania – a biking and music festival that takes place in Vagator, Goa, every year.
+While there are a lot of rides and RE-unions on the calendar, the biggest gathering of Royal Enfield enthusiast is, of course, Rider Mania – a biking and music festival that takes place in Vagator, Goa, every year.
 In fact, it’s so popular that it’s been running since 2003.
-It now attracts close to 8,000 RE enthusiasts from around the world!
+It now attracts close to 8,000 RE enthusiasts from around the world.
+Talk about mania!

 People, people, and more people!